CookedFox/questdb.io/docs/concept/write-ahead-log.md

 A WAL table uses the following components to manage concurrent commit requests:

-- **WAL**: dedicated APIs for each ingestion interface.
+- **WAL**: acts as a dedicated API for each ingestion interface.
 When data is ingested via multiple interfaces, dedicated `WALs` ensure that the table is not locked by one interface only.